-The Panasonic NN-SB458S also disappointed us a bit with its performance at heating up the individual miniature lasagna.
-It overall wasn't heated up quite enough and there were very large temperature swings between the six points we measured — one as large as 52°F.
+The NN-SB458S also disappointed us a bit with its performance at heating the individual miniature lasagna.
+Overall, it wasn't heated quite enough and there were very large temperature swings between the six points we measured — one as large as 52°F.

 We also found this product to be a little less user-friendly to use compared to some of the competition.
 The +30 seconds button doesn't start it automatically and it lacks any one-touch features.
 Its internal light isn't terribly bright and we found that it easily slides around when you push a button or open/close the door if it's on any sort of slick countertop.